rememberSoftwares/yacana/docs/README.md

 ```

 This is perfect!
+(❕ Model temperature may impact performance here.
+Consider using a low value.)
 You can add multiple fake interactions like this one to cover more advanced use cases and train the LLM on how to react when they happen.
 It would become multi-shot prompting.

 ---